GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client MUST NOT decode packets on a multicast channel for which it has not received a matching hash in an MC_INTEGRITY frame over a different integrity-protected communication path.
 The different path can be either the unicast connection or another multicast channel with packets that were verified with an earlier MC_INTEGRITY frame.

+Note that MC_INTEGRITY frames MAY be carried in packets on multicast channels, however such packets will not be accepted unless another accepted MC_INTEGRITY frame contains its packet hash.
+Hashes of packets containing hashes of other packets can thus form a Merkle tree {{MERKLE}} with a root that is carried in the unicast connection.

 See {{data-integrity}} for a more complete overview of the security issues involved here.